AmiraAli23/NLP/README.md

-In this project we explore the public sentiment for two crpytocurrencies, Bitcoin and Ethereum.
-We will apply natural language processing to understand the sentiment in the latest news articles featuring these coins.
-We will also apply fundamental NLP techniques to better understand the other factors involved with the coin prices such as common words and phrases and organizations and entities mentioned in the articles.
+For this project, we explored the public sentiment for two crpytocurrencies, Bitcoin and Ethereum.
+We applied the concepts of natural language processing (NLP) to determine the sentiment in the latest news articles that feature these coins.
+We will also apply fundamental NLP techniques to better understand the other factors involved with the coin prices, such as common words and phrases, organizations and entities mentioned in the articles.

-Using the news API keys, we pull articles regarding the cryptocurrencies and calculate the positive, negative, and neutral sentiments regarding each coin.
+Using the news API keys, we extracted articles regarding the cryptocurrencies.
+The titles of these articles were processed using NLP, and then assigned a polarity score, which was then used to categorize the articles as having a `positive`, `negative`, and `neutral` sentiment.

 <img width="541" alt="Screen Shot 2022-05-22 at 12 42 45 AM" src="https://user-images.githubusercontent.com/99091066/169679048-cf756c64-31b4-4a0d-8b83-839f57f0223d.png">